THE HIGH SCHOOL OF ART & DESIGN FILM/VIDEO DEPARTMENT

 Described by the Tribeca Film Institute as “one of the premiere high school film programs in New York City”, the film/video department at The High School of Art & Design is a New York State Career and Technical Education (CTE) certified program.

-The High School of Art & Design film/video department has won first prize in the Citywide Graphic Arts Competition for nine of the past ten years, placed Silver Medalist in the New York State level Skills USA Digital Cinema Production Competition, and has won over $190,000, to date, in scholarship money for student films through ABC/Disney Get Reel With Your Dreams, Citywide Graphic Arts Competition, SNY Film Festival, and other competitions.
+The High School of Art & Design film/video department has won first prize in the Citywide Graphic Arts Competition for nine of the past ten years, won 1st place in the National Lights Camera Save Contest, won numerous National Scholastic Gold Keys, and has won over $200,000, to date, in scholarship money for student films through ABC/Disney Get Reel With Your Dreams, Citywide Graphic Arts Competition, SNY Film Festival, Lights Camera Save, and countless other film competitions.

-We would be happy to answer any questions and provide additional information, and we look forward to welcoming you at our annual film festival in May.
+We would be happy to answer any questions and provide additional information, and we look forward to welcoming you at our annual film festival in June.
+You can watch our latest film festival at: https://www.artanddesignhs.org/film

 Film & Media Teachers, High School of Art & Design